open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 1. Start up the MCU server components.
 2. Launch your Google Chrome* browser from the client machine.
 3. Connect to the MCU sample application server at: http://XXXXX:3001 or https://XXXXX:3004.
 Replace XXXXX with the IP address or machine name of the MCU sample application server.
 > **Note**: Latest Chrome browser versions from v47 force https access on WebRTC applications.
-You will got SSL warning page with default certificates, replace them with your own trusted ones.
+You will get SSL warning page with default certificates, replace them with your own trusted ones.
 4. Start your conference with this default room created by the sample application server.

 ### 4.2.1 Connect to an MCU conference with specific room {#Conferencesection4_2_1}